alpha-wolf-jin/ocp-azure-UPI/README.md

 version   4.10.6    True        False         7m27s   Cluster version is 4.10.6

-[root@localhost aro06]# ../openshift-install  wait-for install-complete
+[root@localhost aro06]# openshift-install  wait-for install-complete
 -bash: ./openshift-install: No such file or directory [root@localhost aro06]#
-[root@localhost aro06]# ../openshift-install  wait-for install-complete
+[root@localhost aro06]# openshift-install  wait-for install-complete
 INFO Waiting up to 40m0s (until 10:23PM) for the cluster at https://api.aro.example.opentlc.com:6443 to initialize...
 INFO Waiting up to 10m0s (until 9:53PM) for the openshift-console route to be created...
 INFO Install complete!